Gr3ytrac3/KVM/README.md

 1. **Check the [Troubleshooting](#-troubleshooting) section**
 2. **Search existing [Issues](../../issues)**
 3. **Create a new issue** with:
-   - Your system specs (Fedora version, hardware)
+   - Your system specs (Fedora version or other Linux Distro, hardware)
    - Complete error messages
    - Steps you've already tried